RodSlzr/CAPP30239_FA22/week_03/README.md

-# My first charts using D3 and my data for my final project
+# My first charts using D3 and data for my final project

 ## First charts
 This week I learned how to create a covid chart using D3 in the index.html and script.js files.
 Then I did another chart using libraries visits in the homework.html and the homework.js files.
 This is how it looks: